Power Lords: DC Comics' Power Lords mini-series

 Titled "To The Victor, The Universe".

-Shaya, the queen of power, flies to Earth in her ship to encounter Adam Lord, who is unaware that he is not really an earthling, but is really a POWER LORD.
+Shaya, the queen of power, flies to Earth in her ship to encounter Adam Power, who is unaware that he is not really an earthling, but is really a Power Lord.
 Adam's amnesia goes away as he remembers everything about himself and also remembers Arkus, the evil dictator.
-Both Shaya and Adam Power are attacked by two of Arkus' henchmen (Raygoth and Ggriptogg).
+Both Shaya and Adam Power are attacked by two of Arkus's henchmen (Raygoth and Ggriptogg).
 While Adam and Shaya defeat both the henchmen, Arkus shows up and defeats both of them.
 Adam Power and Shaya are defeated.
 The evil dictator Arkus is victorious.